mmbuw/gispl/thesis/30-validating-gestures.md

     });
 });
 ```

+Where the gesture was previously triggered for the current node only, it now deals with the fact that the node to trigger on might not be the current node, nor is it necessarily the only one.

 ## Duration
 Another additional control method for gestures is the duration parameter.
 In short, it allows the user defining the gesture to select just a part of the user input history, and not the whole user input.
 It can be defined either for the whole gesture, or individual features.
 The GISpL specification gives an example of a double click, shown shortened below: